-- 1. A Supporting Athlete does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
-At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill above head-level.
-Exception: When a Performing Athlete is supported by a single Supporting Athlete they may be released at any level under the following conditions: - a.
-The Performing Athlete does not pass through an inverted position after the release. - b.
-The Performing Athlete is either caught by or supported to the performance surface by one or more Supporting Athletes. - c.
-The Performing Athlete is not caught in the prone position. - d.
-Any Supporting Athlete must have hands free for the duration of the skill to aid in the support / catch / release as needed. - 3.
-Hip over head rotation of the Performing Athlete(s) is allowed provided that contact between the Performing Athlete and at least 1 Supporting Athlete(s) is maintained until the Performing Athlete returns to the performance surface or is returning to the upright position. - 4.
+- 1. The Performing Athlete must maintain contact with a Supporting Athlete who is in direct contact with the performance surface (Exception: kick line leaps). - 2.
+At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill above shoulder-level. - 3.
+Hip over-head rotation of the Performing Athlete(s) is allowed provided: - a.
+A Supporting Athlete maintains contact until the Performing Athlete returns to the upright position. - b.
+The Performing Athlete is limited to one continuous hip-over-head rotation. - 4.
 A Vertical Inversion is allowed provided: - a.
 Contact between the Performing Athlete and at least 1 Supporting Athlete is maintained until the Performing Athlete returns to the performance surface or returns to the upright position. - b.
-At the point when the height of the Performing Athlete's shoulders exceeds shoulder level there is at least one additional athlete to spot who does not concurrently bearing the weight of the Performing Athlete.
-(Clarification: When there are 3 Supporting Athletes an additional spot is not required.)
+At the point when the height of the Performing Athlete's shoulders exceeds shoulder level there is at least one additional athlete to spot who does not concurrently bear the weight of the Performing Athlete.
+(Clarification: When there are 3 Supporting Athletes an additional spot is not required).